soniarez/soniarez/README.md

 ## About me 👩‍💻
 My name is Sonia Reyes, and I have always been passionate about building things with my hands and mind.
 I love the process of connecting the dots between the things you envision and working towards the final product.

-I am a Front End Developer Jr and Master in Business Administration, working mostly with **JavaScript, React, HTML5, and CSS3** 🤖 I enjoy contributing to projects, with a broad vision that seeks to create and improve user experience.
+I am a **Front-end Developer Jr** and Master in Business Administration, working mostly with **JavaScript, React, HTML5, and CSS3** 🤖
+I enjoy contributing to projects, with a broad vision that seeks to create and improve user experience.
 <p align="center">
   <img src="./img/make_the_impossible.jpg" />
 </p>